-Permanent mounting height to the bottom of sign shall be seven (7) feet - eight (8) feet measured vertically from the bottom of the sign to the elevation of the near edge of the pavement or from the walkway.
+Permanent mounting height to the bottom of sign shall be seven (7) feet to eight (8) feet measured vertically from the bottom of the sign to the elevation of the near edge of the pavement or from the walkway.
 Posts for all interim signs should be square tubular post meeting the requirements of Section 911, QPL-35, and Construction Detail T-3A (Type 7, 8, and 9 Square Tube Post Installation Detail).
-Ground mounted sign(s) greater than 48" wide shall be mounted on two posts.
+Ground mounted sign(s) that are 48" wide or greater shall be mounted on two posts.
 For barrier mounted sign, single post mount is allowed.
 The post(s) shall not extend beyond the top of the sign(s).
 The sign(s) shall be substantially plumbed and leveled.